joshuadhigbee/joshuadhigbee.github.io/_pages/publications.md

 {% include base_path %}

 ## Works in Progress
-Learning in Auction Platforms with Endogenous Bidder Entry
+Seller Learning on an Auction Platform

-Hospital Productivity and Learning with COVID-19
+Identification in Models with Agent Learning

 ## Working Papers